ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/start-index.dotnet.markdown

 {NOTE: }

-* After an index has been paused with [pause index operation](../../../../client-api/operations/maintenance/indexes/stop-index),
+* After an index has been paused using [StopIndexOperation](../../../../client-api/operations/maintenance/indexes/stop-index),
   use `StartIndexOperation` to **resume the index**.

 * When resuming the index from the **client**:
   The index is resumed on the preferred node only, and Not on all the database-group nodes.

-* When resuming the index from the **Studio** (from the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions)):
+* When resuming the index from the **Studio** [indexes list](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions) view:
   The index is resumed on the local node the browser is opened on, even if it is Not the preferred node.

 * In this page: